skupperproject/refdog/input/resources/attached-connector-binding.md

 # AttachedConnectorBinding resource

-A binding to an attached connector in a peer namespace.
+An attached connector binding is a binding to an attached connector in a peer namespace that allows you to bring a workload into your existing VAN without creating a separate site or establishing inter-site links.
+The name of this resource must be the same as that of the associated AttachedConnector resource in the peer namespace.

 ## Metadata properties